 Hazardous materials are products that pose a risk to health, safety and property during transportation.
-Figure 2-15 on page 58 is the Hazardous Materials Table in the federal rules, which lists the nine different hazard classes.
+Figure 2-15 below is the Hazardous Materials Table in the federal rules, which lists the nine different hazard classes.
 You must follow the many rules about transporting them.
 The intent of the rules is to:

-- Contain the Product Many hazardous products can injure or kill on contact.
+- Contain the product Many hazardous products can injure or kill on contact.
 To protect drivers and others from contact, the rules tell shippers how to package safely.
 Similar rules tell drivers how to load, transport and unload bulk tanks.
-These are containment rules. - Communicate the Risk The shipper uses a shipping paper and package labels to warn dockworkers and drivers of the risk.
+These are containment rules. - Communicate the risk The shipper uses a shipping paper and package labels to warn dockworkers and drivers of the risk.
 Shipping orders, bills of lading and manifests all are examples of shipping papers.
-The shipping paper describes the hazardous materials being transported.
-Shippers put
+The shipping paper